 Back pain caused by bad posture, muscle imbalances and stress can be triggered by everyday activities at home or at work, for example:

-- Bending down, forward or in an awkward position for long periods
+Bending down, forward or holding an awkward position for long periods of time

-“A sedentary lifestyle is a modern day cause of back pain.
-Taking this further, sitting and inactivity are also really damaging both for general health – you don’t improve your heart or metabolic system by sitting still – and for physical well-being – quite simply, pain is not nice!”
+Silvano also goes on to say, “a sedentary lifestyle is a modern day cause of back pain.
+Taking this further, sitting and inactivity are also really damaging for general health.
+You don’t improve your heart or metabolic system by sitting still – and for physical well-being – quite simply, pain is not nice!”

-Of course, there are also instances where back pain develops suddenly for no apparent reason.
-For example, some people experience waking up with an unexplained back pain – they have no idea what caused it.
+Of course, there are instances where back pain develops suddenly for no apparent reason.
+For example, some people experience waking up with an unexplained back pain and they have no idea what caused it.

 There are a number of things that can increase your risk of developing back pain, these include: